Network Theory and Dynamic Systems[zur Übersicht]

 This course will cover a variety of interesting topics on network theory and dynamic systems.
 The student should become enabled to understand the structure and the dynamics of network models and how to apply them to structures of artefacts and human behaviors in the World Wide Web.

-This course is offered as an online course.
-New lectures (slides and screencasts) are published every week (Monday morning).
+This course is offered as an online course in OLAT (Course not yet available).
+New lectures (slides and screencasts) and assignments are published every week (Thurdays morning).
 Please register for the course in OLAT in order to receive notifications of new material.
-Video lectures are published at Panopto.

-- Please register in Teams until April 27
+- Please register in Teams until April 23 (Course not yet available)

-- An assignment sheet is provided every Monday when the corresponding lecture video is uploaded.
-Solve the tasks and submit your solution by Sunday night.
+- An assignment sheet is provided every Thursday when the corresponding lecture video is uploaded.
+Solve the tasks and submit your solution by each Wednesday 18:00.

 - Your solutions should be submitted using SVN.
 You need a SVN client to submit your solutions.
 The link to the SVN repository can be found in the assignment sheets.

 - We will evaluate and provide feedback to your solutions.
-We will also provide a solution to each assignment with a video after the deadline.
+We will also provide a solution to each assignment after the deadline.

 Please acknowledge the following rules to obtain the credits for this course: